 - New College – Courtyard & Tree

-PS – I give you more than enough information to do your own self-guided Harry Potter tour of Oxford but I know that some people still like to have a guide to show them around.
+PS – we give you more than enough information to do your own self-guided Harry Potter tour of Oxford but we know that some people still like to have a guide to show them around.

 If that’s you, you can browse these highly recommended guided tours.